Greek PM Tsipras visits scene of wildfire disaster

 Experts have said that a mix of poor urban planning, including a lack of proper access routes and the construction of too many buildings next to combustible forest areas contributed to what were Europe's worst wildfires this century.

-A vigil for the victims will be held outside parliament in Athens later on Monday.
+A vigil for the victims, titled 'An apology to the dead', will be held outside parliament in Athens later Monday, organised by veteran basketball player Yiannis Gagaloudis.

+"(It's) a march with candles, to light the sky and the souls of our fellow human beings," Gagaloudis wrote on Facebook.